cngzlsh/cngzlsh/README.md

 - 👋 Hi, I’m Daniel or @cngzlsh
-- 👀 I’m interested in ...
-Neuroscience, and machine learning models of brain functions
+- 👀 I’m interested in ... theoretical neuroscience and machine learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying ...
 MSc Machine Learning, BSc Statistics and Neuroscience in University College London (UCL)
 - 📫 How to reach me ... cngzlsh@hotmail.com

 <!---